dagu-org/dagu/README.md

 See [Install `dagu`](#install-dagu) and [️Quick start](#️quick-start).

+## Motivation

+In legacy complex systems there are implicit dependencies of jobs on each other.
+When there are hundreds of cron jobs in a server's crontab, it is impossible to keep track of the dependencies between them.
+If one job fails, it is impossible to know which one to rerun.
+You also have to SSH into the server to see the logs.
+And to rerun them, you have to manually run the shell scripts one by one.
+This is a huge hassle and makes operation impossible.
+We need a tool that can explicitly visualize and manage pipeline dependencies as a DAG. ***How nice it would be if we could visually check the dependencies, execution status, and logs of each job in a Web UI, and rerun or stop a series of jobs with just a mouse click!***

+## Why not an existing workflow scheduler like Airflow?

+There are existing tools such as Airflow, Prefect, Temporal, etc., but many libraries require you to write code in a programming language such as Python to define the DAG.
+In systems that have been in operation for a long time, there are already complex jobs with hundreds of thousands of lines of code written in other languages such as Perl or Shell Scripts.
+Adding another layer of Python on top of these codes would further reduce maintainability.
+So we developed dagu, which requires no coding, is easy to use, self-contained, and ideal for small projects.

 ## How does it work?
-Dagu is a single command and it uses the local file system to store data.
-Therefore, no DBMS or cloud service is required.
-Dagu executes DAGs defined in declarative YAML format.
+dagu is a single command and it uses the local file system to store data.
+Therefore, no DBMS or cloud service is required. dagu executes DAGs defined in declarative YAML format.
 Existing programs can be used without any modification.

 ## Install `dagu`